 S-allylcysteine (sometimes called SAC).
 S-allylcysteine is an antioxidant and can increase something called NRF2.
 It may have other health properties too.

-For example, preliminary evidence suggest it may help liver cancer.
+For example, preliminary evidence suggests it may help liver cancer.

 For more on NFR2 see the review of the anti-aging supplement Protandim.